 Gin and what?
 Gin and It.
 What’s It?
 It’s vermouth.
 Italian vermouth, also known as sweet vermouth or, if we’re being uncouth, red vermouth.
 It doesn’t get any simpler than this ancient combo.
 Sibling of the Martini, quite possibly the elder sibling at that, the Gin and It is a forgotten classic that is long overdue a resurrection.
 Because gins and Italian vermouths vary quite widely in flavour there is considerable scope for experimentation here both in the spirits used and the relative proportions.
 You’ll know when you’ve hit the sweet spot but be sure to write it down when you do.
 While my pictured Plymouth and Willem’s combo wasn’t at all bad I didn’t think it quite hit the nail on the head.
-Oh, well, I guess I’ll just have to keep trying.
+But them’s the breaks: the micro-synergies that take a cocktail to the upper levels are hard to predict.
+I guess I’ll just have to keep trying.
 Watch this space…

 Gin and It

 0.5-1oz Italian (aka sweet, red) vermouth of choice.

 Strain into a chilled champagne coupe and garnish with a lemon twist.

 Toast Antonio Benedetto Carpano for inventing vermouth in 1786.